nrhsya/ump-cab/README.md

 ## Dependencies

-- [filamentphp/filament](https://github.com/filamentphp/filament) - A collection of beautiful full-stack components
-- [andrewdwallo/filament-companies](https://github.com/andrewdwallo/filament-companies) - A complete authentication system kit based on companies built for Filament
-- [andrewdwallo/transmatic](https://github.com/andrewdwallo/transmatic) - A package for automatic translation using machine translation services
-- [akaunting/laravel-money](https://github.com/akaunting/laravel-money) - Currency formatting and conversion package for Laravel
+- [laravel/jetstream](https://github.com/laravel/jetstream) - A beautifully designed application starter kit for Laravel and provides the perfect starting point for your next Laravel application.
-- [squirephp/squire](https://github.com/squirephp/squire) - A library of static Eloquent models for common fixture data

 ***Note*** : It is recommended to read the documentation for all dependencies to get yourself familiar with how the application works.